seL4/camkes-tool/docs/index.md

   conventional programming language this typically means that the component contains calls to functions that are expected to implement each method in the procedures used.

+**Virtual Interface**

+> An interface of a compound component connected to an internal instance's interface using an export connector.

 A concrete example: